mine-x/ctf-writeups/2025-target-cyber-defense-challenge/6_smuggled_away/README.md

 d6fqqaecfjjgqax7bxglcducgaiabuhz73remhou332tqyetdajb2zeqzgyway2mfzenv6x76ia665iwm4mk77pd3ygsbjbv6yqrp5hjqxr7us3qrffutqpqs3w3hqxqasrjuglwjtkr4g27dxmloddblphhtgw762oyehmxldaaxk4iunlbwjjbochhjqzh577bt4hmlrzqaaaa
 ```

 Onto the decoding.
-I used decode.fr's cipher identifier tool and tried using the top 5-6 suggested encoding schemes, as well as CyberChef's magic functionality, and didn't get anything close to readable text.
+I used [decode.fr](./https://www.dcode.fr/en)'s cipher identifier tool and tried using the top 5-6 suggested encoding schemes, as well as [CyberChef](./https://gchq.github.io/CyberChef/)'s magic functionality, but didn't get anything close to human-readable text.

-After a healthy amount of struggling, I went back to the basics to research and better understand the binary-to-text encoding formats, how they work, and the differences between them - especially the most common ones like base32 and base64.
+After a healthy dose of struggling, I went back to the basics to research and better understand the binary-to-text encoding formats, how they work, and the differences between them - especially the most common ones like base32 and base64.
 I learned about padding, which is the addition of extra characters, usually equal signs, to the end of encoded data to ensure an appropriate length.

 Then, I noticed that our encoded string ends in `aaaa`.
 Base32 encoding uses 1-6 characters of padding, whereas Base64 encoding uses 1-2 characters, while some other encoding schemes does not use padding at all.
 Additionally, the encoded string contains a to z letters in the same case + some numbers, which align with the characters used in Base32 as well.